joe-dev-public/joe-dev-public/README.md

 From January to March 2022, I completed the [Founders and Coders](https://www.foundersandcoders.com/) part-time skills bootcamp, and from May to July I completed their full-time training course.

-Since August 2022, I've been working at [Lyfta](https://www.lyfta.com/) as an apprentice software developer.
+Since August 2022 I've been working at [Lyfta](https://www.lyfta.com/) -- first as an apprentice software developer, and now as a junior developer.

-Away from screens, I like walking and cycling 🏙️🌳, dancing in small dark loud rooms 🔊, cooking 🍅, and critter-spotting. 🐶🐱🐦🦊🐀
+Away from screens, I like walking 🏙️🌳, hiking ⛰️🌄, dancing (in smallish, loud rooms) 🎛️🔊, cooking 🍅🥦, and critter-spotting. 🐶🐱🐦🦊🐀

 I care about how technology can be used to have a positive social impact ⚖️, and hope I can continue to work on projects that contribute to this.